Double Butterfly Spread: Setup and Example

 What is an example (with calculations) of this strategy?

 An example of a double butterfly option strategy is when an investor sells two calls with a strike price of $267.50 and buy one call each with a strike price of $265 and $270.
 Similarly, the investor sells two puts with a strike price of $262.50 and buy one put each with a strike price of $260 and $265.
 The investor enters this trade by paying a net premium of $171.
-If the stock stays between $260 to $269 at expiration, the investor will make a maximum profit of $64.
-If the stock breaks the range, the investor will make a maximum loss of $171.
+The position reaches its maximum profit of $79 only at $262.50 or at $267.50, where one butterfly is worth its full $250 and the other is worth nothing.
+It is profitable roughly between $261.71 and $263.29 and again between $266.71 and $268.29.
+Note that at $265, midway between the two butterflies, both expire worthless and the position sits at its full $171 maximum loss.
+The same $171 is lost anywhere outside the wings, and it is the most the position can lose no matter how far the stock travels, because every short option is covered by a long option at a nearby strike.

 How MarketXLS can help